 Protect Your Company Through Internal Controls

-The most important tool in the effort to improve efficiency, prevent fraud, and protect company reputation is an appropriately structured accounting department.
+The most important tool in the effort to improve efficiency, prevent fraud, and protect company reputation is an appropriately structured accounting department that is consistently applying strong internal controls.
 The accounting department is responsible for not only managing the company’s general finances, but also for paying any outgoing bills, including payroll and essential costs.
 They also control company assets, including inventory, and ensure the reliability of any external financial reports.

 In particular, a system of internal control, also known as operational control, is imperative to the prevention of fraud and assurance of corporate financial security.
 Through such a system, your company may implement a number of safeguards against theft, fraud, or error, as well as detect any cases that may arise.
 Such a system is also ultimately a key component in the development of an efficient, successful accounting department.